kisslinux/kisslinux.github.io/index.md

 ## Installation

 To install KISS you will need to hijack the live installation of another `musl` based Linux distribution.
 From there you need to manually partition the disks and install the distribution from a `chroot`.

+## Frequently Asked Questions

+### Can I replace NAME program?

+You can change any of the running software with the exception of `musl` and `gcc`.
+None of it is tightly wrapped into the distributions workings.